agujalwar/Netflix_Power_BI_Project/README.md

 ### Features
 - Bar Chart: Genre breakdown with corresponding average ratings.
-- Stacked Column Chart: Comparison of genres by the number of votes per title.
+- Stacked Column Chart: Comparison of genres by the number of title.

 ### 💡 𝐈𝐦𝐩𝐚𝐜𝐭: